philippefaes/grlib/designs/leon3-ztex-ufm-111/README.txt

 prohibitive Xilinx license, so the MIG must be re-generated with coregen before simulation and synthesis can be done.

-To generate the MIG and install the Xilinx unisim simulation library, do as follows:
+To generate the MIG using ISE13 and install the Xilinx unisim simulation library, do as follows:

   make mig
   make install-secureip

+To generate the MIG using ISE14 and install the Xilinx unisim simulation library, do as follows:

+  make mig39
+  make install-secureip

-This will ONLY work with ISE-13 installed, and the XILINX variable properly set in the shell.
+This will ONLY work with correct version of ISE installed, and the XILINX variable properly set in the shell.
+For ISE13 it is recommened to use the 'ise' make target and for ISE14 to use the 'planAhead' target.
 To synthesize the design, do

-  make ise
+  make ise (ISE13)

+or

+  make planAhead (ISE14)

 The FPGA can be programmed via JTAG using: